 Signing a New Lease After a Rent Increase Notice to Tenants

 When it comes to writing a rent increase notice, the more time in advance you let the tenants know, the easier the process will be on you and them.
-If they choose to not renew their lease, they have plenty of time to give you notice and you can begin the search for your new renters!
+If they choose to not renew their lease, they have plenty of time to give you notice.
+Then, you can begin the search for your new renters!

 However, if the tenant chooses to accept the rent increase & renew their lease, you can get to work on putting the new lease together.
 If you’re a RentRedi landlord, you can even upload the lease and send to your tenant for e-signature so you can get their new lease signed ASAP!